 Creating your own traditions and rules is absolutely up to you as a couple so let’s talk about alternative proposal ideas that might work best for you both.
-Thankfully we live in a society where people are able to marry whatever the gender but still society tells us what we should be doing when it comes to weddings.
+Thankfully we live in a society where people are able to marry whatever their gender but still society tells us what we should be doing when it comes to weddings, especially in a heterosexual relationship.
 Here are 5 ways that you can have a feminist marriage proposal that can help both partners feel equal.

 Buy the engagement ring together

 Generally, couples will look at engagement rings together before any kind of proposal.
 Even if it is just a brief glance in a jewellery shop when passing by.
 So why not actually go and buy together when the time comes?
 Buying your engagement ring together can be a really fun and exciting experience.
 Mark a special day to dedicate to it; go for a meal, maybe to a special place for you both.